VoltCruelerz/OwlMarble-Magic/classes/sorcerer/Sorcerer.md

 ### Heightened Spell [SRD]

-When you cast a spell that forces a creature to make a saving throw to resist its effects, you can spend 3 mana points to give the creature disadvantage on its first saving throw against the spell.
+When you cast a spell that forces a creature to make a saving throw to resist its effects, you can spend 2 mana points to give the creature disadvantage on its saving throws against the spell.

 ### Helping Spell [New]